districtr/districtr/docs/05landmarks/findplaces.md

 > The function in `mockApi.js` replaces the `listPlaces()` function provided in `src/api/places.js`.

-_places.js is deprecated._
-_rather than API, can we just have a master list of modules like spatial_abilities?_
-_lookupOldState.js may not be updated after new modules are added_

 ## Class `PlacesList` and function `PlacesListForState(...)`

 These were both once used in the more full featured version of `PlacesMap` but have since been deprecated.

-_placesList deprecated_

 ## Helper and Communities Functions